The Out About Scotland complete guide to The Scotch Whisky Experience

-At the beginning of the tour, you sit inside a whisky barrel-shaped carriage, which will transport you back in time and take you on a journey through a replica distillery.
-Information about the distilling process is told by the ghosts of the old distillery, and at the end, you are directed out to meet your very-much-alive tour guide for a tasting session.
+At the beginning of the tour you sit inside a whisky barrel-shaped carriage which will transport you back in time and take you on a journey through a replica distillery.
+Information about the distilling process is told by the ghosts of the old distillery, and at the end you’re directed out to meet your very-much-alive tour guide for a tasting session.
 Each available tour is led by a highly knowledgeable guide who will teach you the history of whisky production from its very first beginnings to the multi-billion pound industry that it has become today.

-The high point of any of the available tours has to be the whisky collection, which has the record of being the worlds largest, housing an incredible 3384 bottles!
+The high point of any of the available tours has to be the whisky collection which has the record of being the worlds largest, housing an incredible 3384 bottles.
 The entire collection took over 35 years to build up, and walking around the collection is truly mesmerizing.
-You will hardly believe so many different types of whisky were ever created.
-At this point, you will also be able to sample a dram of the golden liquid, which is the perfect end to a fascinating voyage of whisky discovery.
+You’ll hardly believe so many different types of whisky were ever created.
+At this point you’ll also be able to sample a dram of the golden liquid which is the perfect end to a fascinating voyage of whisky discovery.

 What I liked about this attraction